DisplayK/DBDConsoleMod/README.md

 ## Project instructions (For use with Unreal Engine)

-Simply start the DeadByDaylight.uproject file.
+Simply start the uproject file.
 Alternatively just copy files from the content directory to another UE project.